-In the past, a Pap test to screen for cervical cancer was recommended for girls after they had been sexually active for 3 years, or at age 21, whichever came first.
-But the American College of Obstetricians and Gynecologists and the American Cancer Society now recommend that all women have their first screening at age 21, regardless of when sexual activity starts.
+In the past, a Pap test to screen for cervical cancer was advised for girls after they had been sexually active for 3 years, or at age 21, whichever came first.
+But the American College of Obstetricians and Gynecologists (ACOG) and the American Cancer Society (ACS) now advise all women to have their first screening at age 21, no matter when they start having sex.

-Sexually active adolescents are at high risk for infection with the human papillomavirus (HPV).
+Sexually active teens are at high risk for infection with the human papillomavirus (HPV).
 This is the virus that causes most cervical cancers, as well as other types of cancer.
-But research has shown that their bodies are able to clear the virus within 1 to 2 years.
-Even though teen girls may have precancerous cervical lesions from HPV, these usually go away on their own.
+But research has shown that their bodies are able to get rid of the virus within 1 to 2 years.
+Teen girls may have precancerous sores on their cervix from HPV, but these usually go away on their own.

-It is recommended that teens get the HPV vaccination.
-This vaccine is highly effective in protecting men and women from the types of HPV that can cause cancer.
-The vaccine should be given before a teen has become sexually active.
+Teens should get the HPV vaccine.
+This vaccine works well to protect people from the types of HPV that can cause cancer.
+The vaccine should be given before a teen becomes sexually active.

 - Adolescent (13 to 18 Years)

 - Amenorrhea in Teens